deepaksood619/deepaksood619.github.io/docs/psychology/sleep.md

 I'm not an early bird or a night own.
 I'm some form of permanently exhausted pigeon. -- Gemma Correll

+## Sleep starts

+Sleep starts, also known as hypnic jerks, are sudden, involuntary muscle contractions that people might experience as they fall asleep.

+Certain factors that increase the likelihood of experiencing sleep starts include excessive caffeine and stimulant consumption, vigorous exercise before sleep, emotional stress, and sleep deprivation.
+Researchers do not know for certain what causes sleep starts.

 ## Links

 [Brain](psychology/brain.md)